 No matter how advanced the technology is, there can be no automation in warehousing operations without hardware and software to control it.
 When it comes to software solutions, companies need to choose one of the three options: WMS (warehouse management system), WCS (warehouse control system), or WES (warehouse execution system).

 Let’s find out what are they, and what’s the main difference.

-A WCS is an integrated control application which manages the flow of goods, cartons, and pallets when they’re being moved by automated equipment (conveyors, sorters, ASRS, etc.) The system's used for real-time communication exchange, processing commands, and material optimization.
+Warehouse Control System (WCS) is an integrated control application which manages the flow of goods, cartons, and pallets when they’re being moved by automated equipment, like conveyors, sorters, ASRS, etc. The system's used for real-time communication exchange, processing commands, and material optimization.